p0 ssh

 Prerequisites

-Before you can use p0 ssh
+Before you can use p0 ssh, ensure you have:

 Cloud SDK / CLI